-Tumors are measured every 8 weeks for 2 years, every 3 months for the third and fourth years, every 6 months for the fifth and sixth years, and then annually thereafter.
+- To determine objective response, tumor size is measured utilizing MRI scans, which are performed every 8 weeks for the first two years, every 3 months for the third and fourth years, every 6 months for the 5th and sixth years, and annually thereafter.

-PROJECTED ACCRUAL: A total of 20-40 patients will be accrued for this study.
+PROJECTED ACCRUAL: A total of 20-40 patients will be accrued to this study.

 |United States, Texas|